 The popular victory surprised everyone in the paddock because no one expected the deliberate, ex-Formula 1 driver to get along with his tempestuous Texan owner.

-Indeed, Sato stands in stark contrast to the burly Foyt, not only because of the slight stature – Sato is 5’4” and weighs 117 lbs--but also due to his soft-spoken, British-tinged accent and accommodating nature.
+Indeed, Sato stands in stark contrast to the burly Foyt, not only because of his slight stature – Sato stands 5’4” and weighs 117 lbs--but also due to his soft-spoken, British-tinged accent and accommodating nature.
 Despite their differences, they share at least one common fact: each man followed his childhood dream and rose to compete at the pinnacle of their respective motorsport.

-A family friend took 10-year-old Sato and his father to the first F- 1 race in Suzuka, Japan in 1987.
+A family friend took the 10-year-old and his father to the first F- 1 race in Suzuka, Japan in 1987.
 Takuma never forgot the excitement of that first race.

 “It got me straight away,” he recalled.
 “I stood the whole time because it was so exciting.
 I became a huge motor racing fan.
 Then I went back to school but that was it—I didn’t have any chance to become a driver but I always had a big dream and passion about racing.”

 Without any ties to motorsports, Sato turned his competitive drive to bicycle racing which he did as a teenager.
 He showed a talent for it and aimed at competing in the All Japan National Championship but learned that he had to enter through his high school which at the time didn’t have a cycle club.

 Undeterred, he formed one with the aid of a teacher and entered the event.
 Then he won the event!

 Despite that achievement, the yearning to race cars pulled at him and he began karting while attending university.
 After running the kart locally several months, he applied to the Suzuka Circuit Racing School which he read about in an auto racing magazine.